-Pontiac at Lake Washington had a lot of activity for a few years.
+Pontiac at Lake Washington had a lot of activity for a few years, most especially during the years of the brick plant.
 Mr. Lee of the boat building shop served as postmaster for the mail which came by train.
 There was a Pontiac School for the community’s children from 1908-1911.
-The school closed as there was not much activity in the area any more.
+The school closed as there was not much activity in the area any more after that.

 This blog post will tell how Sand Point Way NE developed as an arterial road because of the Naval Air Station at about NE 74th Street on Lake Washington.

 Despite early references to a Pontiac Road, the name gradually faded from use except for the designation of Pontiac Bay.
 From the 1850s, Seattle’s early white settlers called the area Sand Point because that was an exact translation of the name the local native Americans used.